particle-iot/docs/src/content/reference/datasheets/e-series/electron-2-datasheet.md

 However, if you have circuitry that is powered by a separate, external power supply, you must be careful.
 An externally powered circuit that drives a nRF52 GPIO high when EN is low can provide enough current to keep the nRF52 from powering down and resetting.
 Likewise, a pull-up to an external power supply can do the same thing.
 Be sure that in no circumstances can power by supplied to the nRF52 when 3V3 is de-powered.

-[See the power supply schematic](#power-1), below, for more information.

----

 ### Antenna

-There are two radios on the Electron 2.
+There are three radios on the Electron 2.
 A BLE radio (nRF52840) and a cellular radio (u-blox).
 For the cellular radio, we have provided a u.FL connector to plug in the cellular antenna.
 This is required if you wish to use the cellular connectivity.

 There are two options for the BLE antenna on the Electron 2.
 It comes with an on-board PCB antenna which is selected by default in the device OS and a u.FL connector if you wish to connect an external antenna.
 If you wish to use the external antenna, you'll need to issue an appropriate command in the firmware.

+There is also an NFC tag receiver.
+This requires an external NFC antenna.

 ### Approved antennas